PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Suicide isn’t fun to talk about, but it’s important to understand the implications of it when you buy life insurance.
 With suicide, there’s a risk of anti-selection.
 For example, someone may buy life insurance right before taking their own life to give their family a “payoff” after their death.
 Because of this risk, insurance companies usually exclude death benefit claims if the policyholder dies by suicide within the first two years of the policy.

 Beyond the two very specific circumstances we just discussed, you can sleep peacefully knowing that your life insurance company will protect you and your family.
 After all, life insurance companies have been in the business of offering protection for hundreds of years.
 If they were in the business of scamming people into thinking they were protected, someone would have gotten to the bottom of it by now.
+Canadian insurance rates in Canada are affordable and straightforward, making it easy to find a policy that fits within your budget showing life insurance is here to help.

 Curious what life insurance DOES cover?
 Find out here.